KallePettersson/katacoda-scenarios/repeat-executable-tutorial-test/travisCI.md

 Now that we can both build our project by running `make complex` and test our project using `make tests && ./simple_test.out` locally.
 Now we want to integrate Travis CI into our project so that every time we make changes to our code the project will be built and tested.

 ## Creating and enabling a Travis CI account
 Before we integrate Travis CI into our project we need to create an account and give that account access to our repository.
 Travis CI works by connecting itself to the repo via a webhook.
-A webhook that will be triggered every time something is pushed to the repo, thus triggering the `.travis.yaml` file and building and testing our project. **Note** that this step is not needed for this tutorial, since Travis is already connected to the repo but if you want to connect your own repos to Travis the following step is needed.
+A webhook that will be triggered every time something is pushed to the repo, thus triggering the `.travis.yaml` file and building and testing our project.

 To create an account go to Travis home [page](https://www.travis-ci.com) and click on `sign up`.
 This will direct you to a sign up page where you can choose how to sign up for Travis, here you want to choose `sign up with github`.
 This will take you to a GitHub page where you have to log in to GitHub and verify that you want to sign up for Travis CI.
 Now you can either give Travis access to all you repos by clicking `Activate all repositories` button or you could go back to Travis and click on your profile picture in the top right of your Travis Dashboard, click Settings and then the green Activate button, and select the repositories you want to use with Travis CI.
-If there are any issues with this sign up guide here is a link to the official [one](https://docs.travis-ci.com/user/tutorial/#to-get-started-with-travis-ci-using-github).
+If there are any issues with this, here is a link to the official [get started guide](https://docs.travis-ci.com/user/tutorial/#to-get-started-with-travis-ci-using-github).

 ## Connect repo to Travis CI
 Now that we've created a Travis account that is connected to our repo lets create the `.travis.yaml` config file that tells Travis what to do when the webhook is triggered.
 You can use the `Copy to Editor` button or write it yourself by clicking: `devops-executable-tutorial/.travis.yml`{{open}}.